simonhughxyz/fzf-bin/README.md

 ## Install
-First you have to install the fzf utility from https://github.com/junegunn/fzf.
+First you have to install the [fzf utility](https://github.com/junegunn/fzf).
 Either install it manually or it should be available in most repositories.

 Then clone this repo: